 Where is it?

 The service will begin in the basement of the church.
 The basement is accessible at the back of the church building through the door at the bottom of the stairs.
-We will also have signs out that evening directing people where to go.
+See picture below.
+Still confused?
+Don’t worry we will have signs out that will direct you to where to go.
+If you have difficulty with stairs please contact Travis and we will make sure you are taken care of.

 What to Expect:

 In small groups you will receive a “guided tour” that retraces Jesus’ steps on Maundy Thursday.
 Stops along the way include: the upper room where Jesus shared the last supper with his disciples and three stations in the Garden of Gethsemane where Jesus prayed and was arrested.
-We have designed sets and created a multi-sensory and interactive service that brings the story to life.
+The service is designed to be multi sensory featuring the sights, smells, sounds, and taste of Maundy Thursday.
+The sets and costume engage the imagination in a way that helps bring the story to life.

 What about Kids: